BRETBY PARISH COUNCIL

 (c) Training Sessions – See DALC circulars which have been provided to all Cllrs

 (d) A resident at Bretby Hall has expressed a desire to join the parish council.
-There are no vacancies at present, however the Clerk will make contact with the person to invite him to attend future parish council meetings.
+There are no vacancies at present.

-The next Parish Council meeting will be held on MONDAY 22nd MARCH 2021 at 7.30pm; this will be a remote meeting unless there are significant changes to regulations.
+The next Parish Council meeting will be held on TUESDAY 11th MAY 2021 at 7.30pm; this will be preceded by the Annual Meeting of the Parish Council will be a remote meeting unless there are significant changes to regulations.